wolfgangunger/cfn-for-pipeline/README.md

 500-599 Monitoring
 etc

-See more Infos about this :
+See more Infos about structuring and layering CFN Templates :
 <a href="https://www.sccbrasil.com/blog/aws/cfn-structure.html" target="_blank">Structuring CloudFormation</a>